 Hyatt offers a bonus on purchased points a few times per year, and when they do, we typically see bonuses in the range of 30-40%.
-So a 40% bonus is as good as it gets.
+So personally I’d recommend waiting for a 40% bonus if you have the time to wait, though with an immediate use in mind a 30% bonus could also be worthwhile.

 I value World of Hyatt points at ~1.5 cents each, though they can definitely be redeemed for a lot more than that.
 I just think that’s a fair number.